nuvla/deployment/demo/README.md

 ## Deploying demo Nuvla instance with notifications

-For demonstration of the notification feature of Nuvla use `docker-compose-notifs.yml` for the deployment.
+For a demonstration of the notification feature of Nuvla use `docker-compose-notifs.yml` for the deployment.
 To configure email notifications, please set the following environment variables before launching the deployment.